Ryan P. Haygood, Esq.

 President & CEO

-Ryan has also spearheaded the Institute’s membership on the Independent Monitoring Team overseeing the Newark Police Division’s Consent Decree with the Department of Justice.
-In that role, the Institute centered community engagement in the development of 16 new policies designed to bring about the transformation in policing that Newark residents have urged since the 1967 Newark Rebellion.
-The Institute and partners also championed the passage of an independent prosecutor bill to address police misconduct.
+As a member of the Independent Monitoring Team overseeing the Newark Police Division’s federal consent decree with the United States Department of Justice, the Institute led efforts to center community engagement in the development of 16 new policing policies urged by Newark residents since the 1967 Newark Rebellion.

 Featured Work by Ryan P. Haygood, Esq.